amirahnasihah/hashnode-blog-posts/cl85h08z10afj2inv0wh39xyn.md

 }
 ```

-So, if the flag value is `true`, we going to set as `false`, and if the flag value is `false`, it is going to set to `true`.
+So, if the flag value is `true`, we going to set it as `false`, and if the flag value is `false`, it is going to be set to `true`.

 > !flag === false

-Now, let's have here in the App component where inside the return of the `<Clock />` tag, I am going to write a conditional component with it.
+Now, let's have here in the App component were inside the return of the `<Clock />` tag, I am going to write a conditional component with it.

 In the `Clock` component, let's write a condition and it would be that: